JFK Main Page

 A second source of information of Oswald's alleged trip to the Botkin Hospital in Moscow comes from their own report published amongst the Warren Commission's documents.(24) According to their records, Oswald's wound was quite superficial, and inflicted by himself "in order to delay his departure from the Soviet Union."(25) He was apparently transferred to the psychiatric ward for observation, staying there several days, and then released from the somatic department on October 28.

-Some doubt as to the accuracy of the hospital records, however, came from an FBI report(26) with an elderly American businessman of Russian extraction, who was on the ward where Oswald had supposedly been, recovering from a prostate condition.
+Some doubt as to the accuracy of the hospital records, however, came from an FBI report(26) with an elderly American businessman of Russian extraction, who was on the ward where Oswald had supposedly been, recovering from a prostrate condition.
 Although Oswald had referred to such a man without giving his name in his diary, Mr. Kara-Patnitsky "insisted he had never seen or met Oswald or any other American when he was in the hospital."(27)

 The CIA, in fact, "considered the possibility that Oswald's suicide attempt was an entire fabrication"(28) and suggested that during the period of Oct.
 16 to the 31st, he might have been isolated by the KGB to determine his value to them, ""subjected to whatever analysis or training the Soviets felt was appropriate."(29) The FBI also learned in 1964 that another American defector had been "hospitalized" upon his arrival in Moscow, and was confined there for twenty-one days.(30)